cosbi-research/symbolicr/README.md

 - `comb.search` allows the user to provide a data.frame of formulas to be tested

-After installation, see tutorials with
+After installation, see tutorials by typing

 ``` r
 browseVignettes('symbolicr')
 ```

+in your R console.

 ## Installation